 The constraint is imposed by calculating a value of β where the GIC holds with equality and setting the upper bound for admissible discount factors to 0.9975 × that value.

-See for example Skiba and Tobacman (2008) who estimate two-week discount rates of 21 percent and Allcott, Kim,
+See, for example, Skiba and Tobacman (2008), who estimate two-week discount rates of 21 percent, and Allcott, Kim,

-Again, consumption tends to first rise due to the build-up of precautionary savings, before falling again as the probability that the recession remains in place declines.
+Again, consumption tends to first rise because of the buildup of precautionary savings, before falling again as the probability that the recession remains in place declines.
 This hump-shaped pattern feeds through to income, explaining the upward trend in income during the first two quarters.

 Note that with log utility,

-For the stimulus check and extended unemployment insurance the payments made by the government are clearly defined and do not depend on aggregate demand effects.
+For the stimulus check and extended UI, the payments made by the government are clearly defined and do not depend on aggregate demand effects.
 For the payroll tax cut, we define the payments as the difference between the take-home pay with and without the tax cut, but ignoring any aggregate demand effects.
-Aggregate demand effects would increase the value of the tax cut, because incomes would rise, but in fact increase rather than decrease the tax receipts of the government.
+Aggregate demand effects would increase the value of the tax cut because incomes would rise, but, in fact, the effects would increase rather than decrease the tax receipts of the government.

-Specifically, we reduce the size of the stimulus check from $1200 to $80 per person, while the payroll tax cut is reduced from a 2 pp to a 0.05 pp cut.
+Specifically, we reduce the size of the stimulus check from $1,200 to $80 per person, while the payroll tax cut is reduced from 2 percentage points to 0.05 percentage point.

 The long-run multiplier for check stimulus is insensitive to the size of the check.
-The long-run multiplier for a $80 per-capita stimulus check is 1.343 while it is 1.339 for a $1200 check.
-Hence, the downscaling of the stimulus check does not alter the impact on consumption per unit of policy expenditure.
+The long-run multiplier for an $80 per capita stimulus check is 1.343, while it is 1.339 for a $1,200 check.
+Hence, the downscaling of the stimulus check does not alter the effect on consumption per unit of policy expenditure.
 The same is true for the tax cut, where the change in the multiplier is almost zero.

-The long-run multiplier of the policies increases by about 1-1.5% moving from an interest rate of 1.01 (the baseline as reported in table 3) to 1.015.
+The long-run multiplier of the policies increases by about 1 to 1.5 percent in moving from an interest rate of 1.01 (the baseline as reported in table 3) to 1.015.

-Note that as in the baseline case, the discount factor for the most patient type in the Dropout group is constrained by the GIC.
-When γ = 3.0 a constraint is also binding for the least patient type in the Dropout group.
-The large value of ∇ relative to β would imply a negative discount factor, and to prevent this we constrain the lowest discount factor to be 0.01.
+Note that, as in the baseline case, the discount factor for the most patient type in the Dropout group is constrained by the GIC.
+When γ = 3.0, a constraint is also binding for the least patient type in the Dropout group.
+The large value of ∇ relative to β would imply a negative discount factor, and to prevent this result, we constrain the lowest discount factor to be 0.01.

-Mirroring the welfare results, the long-run mulitpliers of the policies for the alternative risk aversion values are very close to those for the baseline calibration.
-The largest difference amounts to only a 3% increase in the multiplier for the UI extension policy in the γ = 1 case relative to the baseline.
+Mirroring the welfare results, the long-run multipliers of the policies for the alternative risk-aversion values are very close to those for the baseline calibration.
+The largest difference amounts to only a 3 percent increase in the multiplier for the UI extension policy in the γ = 1 case relative to the baseline.